Cartesian Differential Comonads and New Models of Cartesian Differential Categories

 Let $\mathbb{F}$ be a field.
 For an $\mathbb{F}$-vector space $V$, define $\mathsf{\Gamma}_n(V)=(V^{\otimes n})^{S(n)} \subseteq V^{\otimes n}$ as the subspace of tensors of length $n$ of $V$ which are fixed under the action of the symmetric group $S(n)$, that is, invariant under all $n$-permutations $\sigma \in S(n)$.
 Categorically speaking, $\mathsf{\Gamma}_n(V)$ is the joint equalizer of the $n$-permutations.
 Define $\mathsf{\Gamma}(V)$ as follows:

-The vector space $\mathsf{\Gamma}(V)$ is endowed with a divided power algebra structure, and is the free divided power algebra over $V$ \cite[Expos{\'e} 7, Section 2]{cartan54}.
-We will not review the divided power algebra structure in full here.
-For the purposes of this section, it is sufficient to know that an arbitrary element of $\mathsf{\Gamma}(V)$ can be expressed as a finite sum of divided power monomials \cite[Expos{\'e} 8, Section 4]{cartan54}, which are elements of the form:
+The vector space $\mathsf{\Gamma}(V)$ is endowed with a divided power algebra structure, and is the free divided power algebra over $V$ \cite[Section 2]{cartan1954puissances}.
+Explicitly, the divided power operations and the product are defined on generators $v,w\in V$ by: